Religion in South Korea: Islam

-Islam (이슬람교 Iseullamgyo) in South Korea is represented by a community of roughly 40,000 Muslims, mainly composed by people who converted during the Korean War and their descendants and not including migrant workers from South and Southeast Asia.
-The largest mosque is the Seoul Central Mosque in the Itaewon district of Seoul; smaller mosques can be found in most of the country's major cities.
-There are around a hundred thousand foreign workers from Muslim countries, particularly Indonesians, Malaysians, Pakistanis and Bangladeshis.
+Islam in South Korea is very small minority only 0.3% in Korea.
+KMF estimates that 200,000 Muslims are living in South Korea, in which 45,000 are natives., 60% are foreigners in which 70% people are migrants left over her students.

 Judaism

-The Jewish existence in South Korea effectively began with the dawn of the Korean War in 1950.
-At this time a large number of Jewish soldiers, including the chaplain Chaim Potok, came to the Korean peninsula.
-Today the Jewish community is very small and limited to the Seoul Capital Area.
-There have been very few Korean converts to Judaism (유대교 Yudaegyo).

 Shinto

 During Japan's colonisation of Korea (1910–1945), given the suggested common origins of the two peoples, Koreans were considered to be outright part of the Japanese population, to be wholly assimilated.
-The Japanese studied and coopted native Sindo by overlapping it with their State Shinto (similar measures of assimilation were applied to Buddhism), which hinged upon the worship of Japanese high gods and the emperor's godhead.
+The Japanese studied and coopted native Korean shamanism by overlapping it with their State Shinto (similar measures of assimilation were applied to Buddhism), which hinged upon the worship of Japanese high gods and the emperor's godhead.
 Hundreds of Japanese Shinto shrines were built throughout the peninsula.
 This policy led to massive conversion of Koreans to Christian churches, which were already well ingrained in the country, representing a concern for the Japanese program, and supported Koreans' independence.
 After the Allied forces defeated Japan in 1945, Korea was liberated from Japanese rule.
 As soon as the Shinto priests withdrew to Japan, all Shinto shrines in Korea were either destroyed or converted into another use.

+There is a tiny presence of Sect Shinto groups, Zenrinkyo and Daehan Cheolligyo, in South Korea today.

 Sikhism

-Sikhs have been in South Korea for 50 years.
+Sikhs have been in South Korea for about 50 years.
 The first South Korean gurdwara was established in 2001.
 There are about 550 Sikhs in South Korea, now recently the Sikhs in South were allowed to acquire South Korean citizenship.